 In May 2006, Fifteen Cornwall opened its doors to the public to critical acclaim.
-Twelve years on, more than 180 apprentices have graduated from Fifteen Cornwall and 80% are still cheffing today.
+Today, more than 180 apprentices have graduated from Fifteen Cornwall and 80% are still cheffing today.

 Since then, Cornwall Food Foundation has taken its award-winning formula into the wider community, creating engaging programmes and experiences to help people make meaningful changes in their lives.

-Whether you want to learn more skills and progress towards work, or if you want help on how to make your business a brilliant place to work, we have activities for you.
+Whether you want to learn more skills and progress towards work, or if you need help on how to make your business a brilliant place to work, we can support you.

 Supporting the Cornwall Food Foundation is as easy as pie… or pasta!

-All of the profits from Jamie Oliver’s Fifteen Cornwall go to the charity, so by treating yourself to an amazing meal by our Fifteen Apprentices, you can also help support activities all over Cornwall.
+All of the profits from Jamie Oliver’s Fifteen Cornwall go to the charity, so by treating yourself to an amazing meal by our Fifteen Trainee Chefs, you can also help support activities all over Cornwall.